 In 2015 more than 10,000 refugee children disappeared in Europe.
 The European Police Office (Europol) fears that a lot of these children fell in hands of criminal organisations that abuse or exploit children.
-In the best scenario’s those lost children have been traveling to another country and are reunited with family.
+In the best scenarios those lost children were traveling to another country and are since reunited with family.
 But a lot of them are being used for child labour or prostitution, or killed for their organs.

 Through the art project Lost not Found we want to raise awareness about these lost children and call out to the European Union to take its responsibility and make the thousands of lost refugee children a priority on the agenda of the European Parliament.
 We are collaborating with a variety of experts and journalists like Lost in Europe.